brando90/snap-cluster-setup/py_src/evals/readme.md

 - **wrong ins**: Indicates that the official formatting for the prompt was not used at inference, which needs to be fixed (TODO).
 - **right ins**: Indicates that the correct instruction format was used.
 - **DSC 7B Base v1.5**: [Deepseek-Coder-7B-Base-v1.5](https://huggingface.co/deepseek-ai/deepseek-coder-7b-base-v1.5).

+TODO: perhaps some day if relevant why Claude and DSC had such bad performance with out code.

 <!-- https://chatgpt.com/c/934e88a3-e8df-45cc-8b47-427dd651150f for table -->